django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Each slide explains a category of web app vulnerability that you can use to attack the app.
 * If you have a question, check if that slide has **hints**!
 * Type '`s`' on your keyboard to see the _special hints_.
-* Look at the **blue bar** at the bottom.
-It shows your progress through these slides.
+* Look at the **progress bar** at the bottom to see how far along you are in the slides.

 Note:
 - Hooray!
 You opened the special hints successfully.